Morton L. Montgomery: Author

-He followed with School History of Berks County in Pennsylvania in 1899, “the first book of the kind published in the United States,” according to Montgomery.
+He followed with School History of Berks County in Pennsylvania in 1899, "the first book of the kind published in the United States," according to Montgomery.
 As his written works became more widely known, he was invited to speak to interested audiences at historical societies, libraries, teacher in-service days, and special civic events across the county and statewide.
-Early lecture titles included “Conrad Weiser, the First Representative Man of Berks County” and “Revolutionary Heroes of Berks County.”
-The next year, during his city’s Fourth of July celebrations in 1890, he delivered an oration “on the objects, influence and success of the ‘Patriotic Order Sons of America”.
+Early lecture titles included "Conrad Weiser, the First Representative Man of Berks County" and "Revolutionary Heroes of Berks County."
+The next year, during his city's Fourth of July celebrations in 1890, he delivered an oration "on the objects, influence and success of the "Patriotic Order Sons of America."

 Still practicing law after the turn of the century while continuing to work on his historical research and writing, he and his wife and daughter, Florence, were documented by federal census takers as residents of a home at 1104 Perkiomen Avenue in Reading in 1900.

-The year of 1909 proved to be a particularly memorable one for Morton Montgomery for several reasons.
-In April, local newspapers announced that his daughter, Florence – “one of the most popular of Reading’s young society women” – was engaged to Joshua Brooke Lessig, president of Lessig Iron Works and of Pottstown’s Citizens National Bank.
-This same announcement described Morton Montgomery as a “leading lawyer and local historian … social favorite and accomplished musician.”
+In April 1909, local newspapers announced that his daughter, Florence, "one of the most popular of Reading’s young society women," was engaged to Joshua Brooke Lessig, president of Lessig Iron Works and of Pottstown's Citizens National Bank.
+The same announcement described Morton Montgomery as a "leading lawyer and local historian...social favorite and accomplished musician.

 He also released a revised version of his History of Berks County.
-Expanded with enough additional content to fill a two-volume set of books, the 1909 edition was published by Chicago’s J.H.
+Expanded with enough additional content to fill a two-volume set of books, the 1909 edition was published by Chicago's J.H.
 Beers & Co. as Historical and Biographical Annals of Berks County, Pennsylvania: Embracing a Concise History of the County and a Genealogical and Biographical Record of Representative Families.

-In 1914, he was suddenly widowed when his wife collapsed and died on the evening of Friday, November 20.
-The Philadelphia Inquirer reported that she “was found dead on the floor of her home here [in Reading] today from heart failure, brought on by exhaustion following her return from a visit to her daughter, Mrs. Joseph Brooke Lessig, at Pottstown”, and also described Morton Montgomery as “a prominent local lawyer and historian”.
+In 1914, he was widowed suddenly when his wife collapsed and died on the evening of Friday, November 20.
+The Philadelphia Inquirer reported that she "was found dead on the floor of her home here [in Reading] today from heart failure, brought on by exhaustion following her return from a visit to her daughter, Mrs. Joseph Brooke Lessig, at Pottstown," and also described Morton Montgomery as "a prominent local lawyer and historian."

-Sometime after his wife's death, he relocated to the city of Allentown in Lehigh County, and was documented as a resident of that city on both 1920 and 1930 U.S. federal census ledgers, the latter of which confirmed that he was a widower residing as a boarder at the Sixth Street home of Martin and Mary Bontz.
+Sometime after his wife's death, Montgomery relocated to Allentown, Pennsylvania, and was documented as an Allentown resident in both the 1920 and 1930 U.S. federal census ledgers, the latter of which confirmed that he was a widower residing at the Sixth Street home of Martin and Mary Bontz in Allentown.

 Death and legacy

-Morton L. Montgomery died in Allentown in 1933.
+Montgomery died in Allentown in 1933.

 Citation of Montgomery's work by other historians

-Morton L. Montgomery's published works continue to be cited by respected historians in their books, journal article submissions and other publications.
+Montgomery's published works continue to be cited by historians, journal article submissions, and other publications.
 An abridged list of 20th and 21st-century academic, military and public historians who have cited Montgomery's work includes: